 I am grateful to the alumni association, professors, and staff who made it their mission to connect students with opportunities.
 It was through the relationship I made with the Director of the program (through my job as a teaching assistant), that I received my first internship at a DC private equity firm specializing in value-add office acquisition.
 The experience I gained from that internship gave me the confidence to network with industry professionals and be empowered during interviews.

 Ultimately, it was through my mentor, Morgan Blackwood-Patel, a Virginia Tech alumnus, who encouraged me to complete a mock interview with Wells Fargo.
 This ended up being the very position I would accept for employment after graduation!
-The Blackwood Program in Real Estate offers a challenging curriculum, consummate professors, and a robust alumni association comparable with top-tier graduate programs.
+The Blackwood Department of Real Estate offers a challenging curriculum, consummate professors, and a robust alumni association comparable with top-tier graduate programs.
 And I am forever grateful for my experience.

 Student Involvement in Real Estate

-Along with the insightful and inspiring teaching staff, the Blackwood Program in Real Estate also has an abundance of leadership and experiential learning opportunities, which allow students to excel during their time at Virginia Tech and beyond.
-Each year, students participate in real estate development case competitions, and in 2022, the team from our Program earned first place in the Mulroy Real Estate Challenge.
+Along with the insightful and inspiring teaching staff, the Blackwood Department of Real Estate also has an abundance of leadership and experiential learning opportunities, which allow students to excel during their time at Virginia Tech and beyond.
+Each year, students participate in real estate development case competitions, and in 2022, the team from our Department earned first place in the Mulroy Real Estate Challenge.
 The case competition illustrates how students are able to successfully analyze and recognize the best development opportunities for a site.
 Their accomplishment demonstrates how the program equips students with the tools to identify and solve real-world problems – beyond the classroom.
 Student leadership opportunities include serving as peer mentors, student ambassadors, teaching and research assistants, and officers of the Real Estate Club.

 Real Estate Club